timescale/docs.timescale.com-content/api.md

 of milliseconds since the UNIX epoch, and you wish to each chunk to cover 1 day, you should specify `chunk_time_interval => 86400000`.

-The units of `chunk_target_size` follow the format of a ["Numeric with Unit"][memory-units] memory settings parameter in PostgreSQL.
-Note that this size includes indexes when using the default adaptive chunking (BETA) algorithm.
-Be careful with specifying a plain number (`100000000`) rather than one with units (`100MB`), as the base unit is the size of a disk block (typically 8k, in which case 100,000,000 * 8k ~ 800GB).

 <!-- -->
->:TIP: Setting a reasonable initial `chunk_time_interval` is important even with adaptive chunking (BETA) enabled, because it allows the adaptive algorithm to more quickly reach the target chunk size.
-It is better to set a too small `chunk_time_interval` as opposed to a too large one.
-If no `chunk_time_interval` is set with adaptive chunking, the default initial interval is 1 day.

 In case of hash partitioning (i.e., `number_partitions` is greater than zero), it is possible to optionally specify a custom partitioning